-"THANK THE CLASS, TEACHER .
-Hi 5's. etc. Congratulations..."
-When you finish the activities, you will be a member of Rocket's Safety Squad.
+"THANK THE CLASS, TEACHER.
+Hi 5's. etc. Congratulations" When you finish the activities, you will be a member of Rocket's Safety Squad.

-Ms./Mr. xxxxxxx, don't forget we have a special CHALLENGE going on right now for your kids.
-GO to ROCKETRULES.ORG, sign up and complete the activities, and you will all receive great awards and prizes, including a special class banner.
-So, good luck!"
+Ms./Mr. \\\\\, don't forget we have a special CHALLENGE going on right now for your kids.
+GO to ROCKETRULES.ORG, sign up and complete the activities, and you will all receive great prizes, including a special class banner.
+So, good luck!

 REMEMBER, I CARE ABOUT YOU... and so does ROCKET.

-Use your senses, eyes, nose, ears and other senses....
-Your sense of safety, every day.
-Practice these safety ideas every day with your teacher and family.
-If you see me around town, give me a big wave and I'll wave back.
-(Exchange waves)".
+Practices these lessons every day with your teacher and at home.
+Use your senses: eyes, nose, ears and other senses...every day.
+They keep you safe.
+And if you see me around town, giveme a big wave and I'll wave back.
+(Exchange waves).